ccbt87/sample-KafkaSparkCassandra/README.md

 - Spark Cassandra Connector 2.3.0
 - Cassandra 3.11.2

-For a detailed, step by step guide on setting up and running this sample see the tutorial: TBA
+For a detailed, step by step guide on setting up and running this sample see the tutorial: https://www.instaclustr.com/support/documentation/apache-spark/spark-streaming-kafka-and-cassandra-tutorial/